Three and a half weeks of fresh fruit, amazing hospitality and at least 10 cups of tea a day. Yes, welcome to Turkey!

 Thank you dear friends!

+The day after, we got invited for espresso at the restaurant where the staff had done a hard job cleaning up after the amazing party.
+Then it was time for us to head towards Romania.
 We met quite a lot of people with some sort of relation to Sweden, probably since there are many Serbs living in Sweden.
 Before we left the country, we met Milan Filipovic, a Swedish-speaking thai boxer working as a school guard (apparently very common in Serbia).
 Milan, who had a girlfriend in Helsingborg, told us that the children show him big respect and that it is important to have a guard in the school.

 Even our very last driver to the border had a brother in Sweden, who he immediately called when he understood where we came from.